CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 The following procedue describes the easiest way to start a Production Ready automation demo using a bash script provided in the package.
 The bash script performs the following steps automatically:

-- Checks if the Cumulus Linux Reference Topology submodule is present (if not present, it attempts to download it)
+- Checks if the Cumulus Networks reference topology submodule is present and attempts to download the reference topology if it is not present
-- Performs a vagrant up for the oob-mgmt-network devices
+- Runs the `vagrant up` command for the oob-mgmt-network devices
-- Performs a series of vagrant up commands to bring up the rest of the network simulation
+- Runs a series of `vagrant up` commands to bring up the rest of the network simulation
-- Copies the network automation into the simulation using `vagrant scp`
+- Runs the `vagrant scp` command to copy the network automation into the simulation

-To have more control over which nodes start and in which order, and to save CPU and memory resources, you can launch the simulation manually.
+To control which nodes start and in which order, and to save CPU and memory resources, you can run the simulation manually.
 Refer to the {{<link text="User Guide" title="User Guide" >}}.

-To start a Golden Standard demo topology suing a bash script:
+To start a golden standard demo topology using a bash script:

 1. From the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="Golden Turtle Gitlab page">}}, select the demo topology that you want to use.

-2. Perform a git clone for your selected Golden Turtle demo using the `--recurse-submodules` argument to also download the required base Cumulus Reference simulation topology:
+2. Run the `git clone` command for your selected Golden Turtle demo using the `--recurse-submodules` argument to also download the required base reference topology:

     ```
     user@host:~# git clone --recurse-submodules https://gitlab.com/cumulus-consulting/goldenturtle/dc_configs_vxlan_evpnsym.git